whl-usc/wang_lab/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The script requires no prior coding experience in order to use.
+The script requires basic command line input to use.

 Enter arguments as follows:
 ```